crwn-nrth-web/my-notes/content/Philosophy/Skepticism.md

 There are localized versions of skepticism that are less extreme.
 E.g. a kind of localized skepticism may claim that we don't have any empirical knowledge of *x* but we have a priori knowledge about *y*

 [[Cartesian-Skepticism]]
+An alternative approach to the issues outlined by Hume is given by [[Russell-on-existence-of-external-objects]]

 **Hume's view on the issue of the external world** = Hume believes that the senses provide no rational basis for our belief in external objects.
 But we cannot avoid these beliefs and should acknowledge them as non-rational effects of our faculty of imagination.

+> "[senses] give us no notion of continued existence, because they cannot operate beyond the extent, in which they really operate.
+They as little produce the opinion of a distinct existence, because they neither can offer it to the mind as represented, nor as original."

 **Hume's view of philosophy** = Hume believes philosophy serves as a kind of skeptic critic that emphasizes the rational shortcomings of our belief system.
 It doesn't undermine that belief system because Hume thinks that we're not capable of casting off our fundamental beliefs anyways.
 Philosophy serves to show that there are rational shortcomings and that we do believe things irrationally.
 #### Humean skepticism about the external world